 My textile background

 I have always stitched and had a love of textiles.
-Making clothes evolved into creating wearable art garments, using commercial fabrics into dyeing my own cloth and thread, a love of books into paper- and journal making.
-I am also a hatmaker, having taken a City & Guilds millinery course in 2002.
+Making clothes in my teens and twenties evolved into making wearable art garments and I am also a hatmaker, having taken a City & Guilds millinery course.
+I particularly enjoy the dyeing process and most of the fabric and thread I work with is hand dyed.

-I have huge respect for the traditional textile techniques, often centuries old, of small ethnic communities.
-Workshops with artisan craftsmen in Japan have given me a tiny insight into techniques that take many years to perfect and whilst these do not necessarily translate into my own work, I do find myself influenced by Japanese aesthetics.
+I have huge respect for the traditional textile techniques of small ethnic communities.
+Workshops with artisan craftsmen and textile artists in Japan have given me a tiny insight into age-old techniques that take many years to perfect.
+Although these techniques do not translate readily into my own work I do find myself influenced by Japanese aesthetics.

 I am a member of Birmingham Embroiderers' Guild and the exhibiting group Eclectica.